lammps/lammps/doc/rst/compute_pair_local.rst

 its components and magnitude acting on atom I for N = 1,2,3,4.
 See individual pair styles for details.

+When using *pN* with pair style *hybrid*\ , the output will be the Nth quantity from the sub-style that computes the pairwise interaction (based on atom types).
+If that sub-style does not define a *pN*\ , the output will be 0.0.
+The maximum allowed N is the maximum number of quantities provided by any sub-style.

+When using *pN* with pair style *hybrid/overlay* the quantities from all sub-styles that provide them are concatenated together into one long list.
+For example, if there are 3 sub-styles and 2 of them have additional output (with 3 and 4 quantities, respectively), then 7 values (\ *p1* up to *p7*\ ) are defined.
+The values *p1* to *p3* refer to quantities defined by the first of the two sub-styles.
+Values *p4* to *p7* refer to quantities from the second of the two sub-styles.
+If the referenced *pN* is not computed for the specific pairwise interaction (based on atom types), then the output will be 0.0.

 The value *dist* will be in distance :doc:`units <units>`.
 The value *eng* will be in energy :doc:`units <units>`.
 The values *force*\ , *fx*\ , *fy*\ , and *fz* will be in force :doc:`units <units>`.
 The values *pN*